netsir/hackathon-2021-spring/teams/15-Hashii/docs/project.md

 Galleries, auction houses, art trading platforms, etc., as vehicles for matching transactions, still cannot solve the following contradictions:

+1) There are too many artworks, and investors face the problem of difficult choices.
-The price is not transparent, and the auction price depends on the ability of publicity and the auction platform.
+2) The price is uncertain, and the auction price depends on the ability of publicity and the auction platform.
-The head effect is so serious that many artists and artworks cannot be discovered.
+3) The head effect is so serious that many artists and artworks cannot be found.
-The liquidity of artworks is poor, and most artworks have no trading volume for a long time.
-4) There are too many artworks, and investors are faced with the problem of difficulty in choosing.
+4) The liquidity of artworks is poor, and most artworks have no trading volume for a long time.

 In traditional art transactions, galleries and auction houses are used as the hub to realize the value exchange between creators and collectors.
 However, the problem of "small at the two ends and big in the middle" is prone to appear.
 "Gallery and auction houses" are the parties with the greatest interest.
 On the one hand, the value of the creator’s work cannot be reasonably evaluated; on the other hand, the collector purchases the “expensive” work after the price has been driven up.
 In order to resolve the contradiction between collectors and creators, we introduce the concept of NFTSwap to break the pricing power of “galleries and auction parties” and return them to buyers and sellers—collectors and creators.
 Supporters realize value discovery.
 And value evaluation function.

 NFTSwap is a smart contract framework that uses an NFT value evaluation system formed by a decentralized pledge pool.
 Each auctionable NFT corresponds to a staking pool.
 Users can provide value recognition for the valuation of the NFT through staking.
 NFTs that are auctioned through NFTSwap need to pay a commission of 10-20% of the final transaction, and this commission will be allocated to provide value Recognized provider (VP).